A Theoretical Framework for Auxiliary-Loss-Free Load Balancing of Sparse Mixture-of-Experts in Large-Scale AI Models: Introduction: s-MoEs and Load Balancing in AI Training

 Several fixes have been proposed.
 The most commonly adopted approach is adding an auxiliary ``balancing loss'' directly to the training loss penalizing the network parameters during training for inducing imbalanced token allocations \citep{fedus2022switch, lepikhin2021gshard, shazeer2017}.
-However, this method interferes with the gradient updates of the performance-focused component of the objective (see Section 2.2 of \citet{wang2024auxiliary} for a more detailed discussion).
+However, as discussed in \citet[Section 2.2]{wang2024auxiliary}, this method interferes with the gradient updates of the performance-focused component of the objective.

-Another approach by \citet{lewis2021base} approximately solves --- via a truncated auction algorithm based on \citet{bertsekas1992auction} --- an integer program that balances the load across experts in every training iteration (corresponding to one mini-batch of data).
+Another approach by \citet{lewis2021base} approximately solves --- via a truncated auction heuristic based on \citet{bertsekas1992auction} --- an integer program that balances the load across experts in every training iteration.
 However, generating an AI model's outputs for even one single batch of data (a ``forward pass'') requires significant computation time and memory since it requires calculating matrix multiplications and non-linear transformations defined by millions to billions of parameters.
-If this is done during training, there is an additional computational and memory overhead for computing and storing the backpropagated gradients (the ``backward pass'').
-Thus, it is inadvisable to spend additional time solving a multi-iterative subroutine (whether an auction algorithm or an integer program) for every s-MoE layer and every mini-batch.
+During training (as opposed to inference/deployment), there is an additional computational and memory overhead for computing and storing the backpropagated gradients (the ``backward pass'').
+Thus, it is inadvisable to spend additional time solving a multi-iterative subroutine (whether an auction algorithm or an integer program) for every s-MoE layer and every batch.

-To address this problem, DeepSeek's auxiliary-loss-free (ALF-LB) \citep{wang2024auxiliary} procedure augments each expert with a bias $p_k$ using a {\it single-shot} update (as opposed to a multi-step subroutine), nudging tokens toward underloaded experts --- without interfering with training gradients as is done in works leveraging auxiliary balancing losses.
-Notably, ALF-LB was used to successfully train the recent DeepSeekV3 \citep{deepseek2024v3} models.
+To address this problem, DeepSeek's auxiliary-loss-free (ALF-LB) \citep{wang2024auxiliary} procedure augments each expert with a bias $p_k$ using a {\it single-shot} update (as opposed to a multi-step subroutine), nudging tokens toward underloaded experts --- without interfering with training gradients as is the case when using auxiliary balancing losses\footnote{Specifically, the $p_k$ biases in ALF-LB are considered constants during the backpropagation phase of AI training.}.
+Notably, ALF-LB was used to successfully train the recent DeepSeekV3 \citep{deepseek2024v3} and DeepSeekV4 \citep{deepseekai2026deepseekv4} models.